 Experts in characterising microbial communities by DNA metabarcoding

-Assess the ecotoxicological impact of pollutants on the diversity and structure of microbial communities
+Assessment of the impact of pollutants on the diversity of microbial communities

 High-throughput sequencing (HTS) technologies have revolutionised the study of microbial communities, allowing the characterisation of species that cannot be detected by culture-dependent methods (around 99 % of total microbial diversity), and improving the taxonomic resolution provided by genetic fingerprinting techniques, such as DGGE and ARISA.